Abungo-w/2420-assignment-2/README.md

 - sym-links: a shell script that clones a configuration file repository and sets up symbolic links in your home directory
 - setup: a shell script that runs _install-packages_ and _sym-links_ scripts

+The packages in the _packages_ file:
+- kakoune
+- tmux
+- neovim

+**note**: You can add or remove the packages in the _packages_ file you want to install, but do not remove the **kakoune** and **tmux** package.
+They are required to use the cloned repository configuration files in the config directory.

 You will need to give executable permission to _install-packages_, _sym-links_, and _setup_ in order to run the script.
 Use the following command to give the files permission: